bodil/vscode-file-browser/README.md

 -   Automatically create files and folders just by typing their names and selecting the option that appears.
 -   Easy navigation in and out of folders by using the left and right arrow keys.
--   Navigate to your home folder by typing `~/` into the search box.
+-   Navigate to your home folder by typing `~/` into the search box, or step up to the parent folder by typing `../`.
 -   Perform file operations like rename and delete by stepping into a file with the right arrow key, or by hitting "Ctrl+A" on any file or folder.